What Is A Urinary Tract Infection (UTI)? Learn About Causes And Treatments.

 What Causes A Urinary Tract Infection (UTI) And How Do You Treat It?

 A Urinary Tract Infection (UTI) is as uncomfortable as it sounds.
-Symptoms often include painful urination, frequent trips to the bathroom, and a feeling of urgency.
-Other symptoms may include lower abdominal or pelvic pain and pressure, blood in the urine, milky, cloudy, or pink/red urine, fever, and strong smelling urine.
+Symptoms of a UTI often include painful urination (a burning when you pee), frequent trips to the bathroom, and a feeling of urgency.
+Other UTI symptoms may include lower abdominal or pelvic pain and pressure, blood in the urine, milky, cloudy, or pink/red urine, fever, and strong smelling urine.
 If you experience any of these symptoms, contact your doctor.

 There are several types of UTIs:

 This is an inflammation of the bladder and the most common UTI.
 Almost always, it occurs in women.
 The infection typically affects only the surface of the bladder and is brief & acute.